SamPIngram/CSC-Software-Stack/docker/README.md

 - Consolidate where I'm up to.
 Maybe cut down initial offering.
 - Once certificates in place see if "UnsafeLegacyRenegotiation" can be removed
 - Get extensions working for vscode (https://github.com/linuxserver/docker-code-server/issues/140)
+- Set-up docker scout workflow to look at security on images.